Is Your Screen Time Normal?

 Strong digital privacy culture, emphasis on work-life balance, and a genuine preference for offline activities.
 Germans tend to be deliberate about technology use rather than defaulting to screens.

-4. Why Countries Are So Different
+Why Countries Differ So Much

 Average Daily Screen Time by Country